denisecheung3/project-1/README.md

 The project was an opportunity to put together the knowledge I learnt on JavaScript and manipulating the DOM while recreating a classic game.

-You can launch the game on GitHub pages [here](https://denisecheung3.github.io/project-1/), or find the GitHub repo [here](https://github.com/katheich/vac-man).
+You can launch the game on GitHub pages [here](https://denisecheung3.github.io/project-1/).

 ## Brief